henhouseai/henhouse/context/mcp.md

 ## 1. System Overview

 The MCP system integrates with Gateway as a backend type.
 Tool execution flows through the standard Gateway dispatch mechanism, with MCP-specific response formatting.
+The HTTP backend uses the MCP backend for all API operations - there is no separate API backend.
+This unified approach treats MCP protocol as a standardized API format, with the HTTP interface making MCP requests via Fetch API.
+This design enables all CRUD operations to route through the same interface, whether performed by humans (via web UI) or agents (via MCP protocol), allowing for future collaboration scenarios where both can work simultaneously.

 ### Architecture Flow